congthinh2132/Customer-Churn-Analysis-and-Prevention-Strategies/README.md

 - No anomalies detected on the initial review of the dataset.
 - The data types appear consistent with no immediate formatting issues.
 ### 2. Data Visualization (EDA):
+All visualizations included in this project, such as bar charts, heatmaps and feature importance plots, were generated using Python's data visualization libraries.
+Tools like Matplotlib and Seaborn.
 #### 2.1 Churn Overview:
 ![image](https://github.com/user-attachments/assets/c3f9161e-933a-4b46-b077-b60908625fa0)
 #### 2.2 Customer Demographics, Charges, Contract and Payment Method: